massimilianotamborrino/SMCABCnJRNMM/README.md

 # How to install the package

-* Tools/Install packages/ select the source folder
-*To update The simplest way is to do it via devtools, using devtools::install_github("massimilianotamborrino/SMCABCnJRNMM")
+* The simplest way is to install the package is via devtools, using devtools::install_github("massimilianotamborrino/SMCABCnJRNMM")

 # Output of "SMCABCnJRNMM_acceptrate.R"
 The output files (see below) will be saved in the user-specified folder, and will contain information on iteration-stage (t) and attempt.